jonathanhliu21/simplevectors/README.rst

 Quickstart
 ----------

 This is a very basic example of simplevectors.
+First, download ``simplevectors.hpp`` from the releases page on the GitHub repository, then paste the code below:

 .. code:: cpp